Nianze/nianze.github.io/content/post/2018-02-06-make-interfaces-easy-to-use-correctly.md

 For example, instead of using `delete` to release an `Investment` object resource, clients may expect to use a function called `getRidOfInvestment`.
 By binding `getRidOfInvestment` to `tr1::shraed_ptr` as its deleter, and return this smart pointer, clients will not make mistakes such as using the wrong resource-destruction mechanism (using `delete` instead of `getRidOfInvestment`).

-Thus we could implement `createInvestment` like this:
+Thus, in order to bind the deleter, we could define a null `tr1::shared_ptr` with `getRidofInvestment` as its second argument (the first argument is null because we may not be sure the resource to be managed during initialization), and implement `createInvestment` like this:

 ```cpp
 std::tr1::shared_ptr<Investment> createInvestment()